com-480-data-visualization/Olympic1500/README.md

 3. Each row in this dataset is an individual athlete’s individual performance in an Olympic event.
 4. We use this source to complete missing information with event-specific split times from the World Athletics Website, for example: 2020 and 2024 longitudinal data.

+You can find the notebook with the preliminary insights [here](data_exploration.ipynb).

 ### Related work